nodedock/nodedock/docs/README.md

 The NGINX Log file is stored in the `logs/nginx` directory.

-However to view the logs of all the other containers (MySQL, PHP-FPM,...) you can run this:
+However to view the logs of all the other containers (MySQL, Node,...) you can run this:

 ```
 docker-compose logs {container-name}